exasol/release-droid/doc/user-guide/user-guide.md

 ### Rules for Java Repositories

-* The Project must be a valid Maven project.
+* The project must be a valid [Maven](https://maven.apache.org/) project.

-* The pom file of the project must contain a`<version></version>` tag with a valid version without variables.
+* The main file `pom.xml` of the project must contain a `<version></version>` tag containing a valid version as a constant.

 ### Rules for Release on GitHub

 * If the GitHub repository's releases page is not empty, the new release version must follow the versioning rules.
-It is not allowed to skip a version, to release the same version twice or to release the version that comes before the latest release.
+It is not allowed to skip a version, to release the same version twice or to release a version that comes before the latest release.

 * The project must contain a `/.github/workflows/upload_release_asset.yml` file in the root directory.
 You can find examples [here](upload-release-asset-example.md).